kimmh891223/next_city/README.md

 6. for loop iterates through all items in the array and renders them to the page.

-7. spin button starts the function on click.
+7. spin button launches the function on click.

 ### Travel Info